 To make something like a responsive improvement framework work, understanding an organisation’s performance and improvement capability then becomes pretty critical.
 The understanding is needed to ensure the most appropriate mix of support offers, to help an organisation, who might not know what help they need, get the best combination for their unique situation.
-This means that relational skills, knowledge of improvement support offers and improvement intervention design and execution skills, and the roles of the people working in the field with organisations to make an assessment and judgement about local improvement capability, becomes pretty sentinel.
+This means that relational skills, knowledge of improvement support offers and improvement intervention design and execution skills, and the roles of the people working in the field with organisations to make an assessment and judgement about local improvement capability, becomes sentinel.
 Else, the wrong support offer or mix of offers, might be deployed, perhaps at the wrong time using up scarce resources and risking harm rather than improvement.

-We have created an industry in assessing performance in healthcare over the past couple of decades, so we have some capacity to assess performance.
+We have created an industry in assessing performance in healthcare over the past couple of decades, so we have some capacity and expertise to assess performance.
 But, imho, to be more proactive in our decisions on the deployment of improvement support offers, it might also be helpful to assess improvement capability better too.
 Assessing improvement capability better might give an earlier view of future performance trajectories rather than having to wait until performance dips in order to react with an improvement support offer.
 To my mind, this would be as helpful to internal improvement teams, wanting to improve and evaluate what they do; as it would regional or national improvement teams and organisations.
 In my thesis, I found that national bodies didn’t always assess improvement capability as they intended, and there is a wide array of mostly unreliable assessment instruments.
 Thus, to improve performance trajectories proactively, we might need to be able to assess improvement capability better than we do now, and agree what we mean by improvement capability.

 That is why I am very excited about the #Qexchange funded project looking at how that might be done, is really getting going.
 Have a look here if you want to know more and want to get involved.